hshah1480/credit-risk-classification/report-template.md

-# Module 12 Report Template
+# Module 20 Report Template

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

-* Explain the purpose of the analysis.
+### purpose of the analysis.
-* Explain what financial information the data was on, and what you needed to predict.
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
+Building a model that can accurately identify the creditworthiness of borrowers is crucial for P2P lending services.
+Such a model allows lenders to evaluate the risk associated with lending to a particular borrower, set appropriate interest rates, and make well-informed decisions about loan approvals.
+By leveraging historical borrower data and various financial indicators, lenders can assess the probability of default and make more reliable lending decisions.

-* Describe the stages of the machine learning process you went through as part of this analysis.
+### Stages of the machine learning process - as part of this analysis.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any other algorithms).
+The machine learning model design process began with ingesting the labels into a model to split the data into training and testing sets.
+To determine the loan lending creditworthiness of an individual I used a logistic regression.

 ## Results